smthemex/ComfyUI_EchoMimic/README.md

 **Infer_rode**: Refer to the PKL model file to generate "pose_normal" and "pose_acc" for the video pose;
 **Motion_Sync**: If opened and there is a video file in videoFILE, generate a pkl file and generate a reference video for the video; The pkl file is located in the input \ sensorrt_lite directory.
 To use it again, you need to restart ComfyUI.
 **Motion_Sync**: If turned off and pose_mode is not 'none', read the pkl file of the selected pose_mode directory name and generate a pose video; If pose_mode is empty, generate a video based on the default assets \ test_pose_demo_pose
-**Audio_from**-video: Only available when motion_stync is enabled and videoFILE has video files, it can extract the sound from videoFILE's video files.
-Please ensure that the video has sound and is in mp4 format.

 **Special options:**
 --**Save_video**: If you do not want to use VH nodes, it can be turned on and turned off by default;